 is our relation to ourselves.
-While I would not want to claim that the period of disenchantment is over, I would like to propose seduction-and especially a knowing seduction of works of art-as a way of finding a re-enchantment within disenchantment.
-And, as with dialectics, I would also like to propose an engagement with it in which desire, while aporetic, is not negative, but transformative.
+While I would not want to claim that the period of disenchantment is over, I would like to propose seduction - and especially a knowing seduction of works of art - as a way of finding a re-enchantment within disenchantment.
+As a way of finding a re-enchantment within disenchantment.
+As And, as with dialectics, I would also like to propose an engagement with it in which desire, while aporetic, is not negative, but transformative.
 Of course, conflict and trauma remain a part of it, inseparable from seduction and desire.
-But remember the pleasure of the woman in the dialogue, the pleasure in the flow of desire through the scopic and the invocatory drives, the pleasure of her having-as in holding, or possessing-through engaging and understanding, rather than purchasing.
-The did purchase in the end, that is true, and this is when she lost the pleasure the relation had brought to her and her desire moved elsewhere, taking seduction with it.
+But remember the pleasure of the woman in the dialogue, the pleasure in the flow of desire through the scopic and the invocatory drives, the pleasure of her having - as in holding, or possessing - through engaging and understanding, rather than purchasing.
+She did purchase in the end, that is true, and this is when she lost the pleasure the relation had brought to her and her desire moved elsewhere, taking seduction with it.
 Desire is always in motion, especially in consumption, so, an alternative to buying, another way of having that keeps desire in play, is a positive outcome.
 The self-reflexive methodology should provide courage and confidence to the subject to stand her own ground within seduction.